 Ferry Point Park

-The most recent improvements to the park, completed in 2015, included an 18-hole golf course designed by golf legend Jack Nicklaus.
-This was the first golf course built within New York City limits in 35 years and includes a practice range, learning center, clubhouse, pro shop, restaurant, and snack bar.
-Reconstruction of the surrounding park included new ballfields, bicycle and pedestrian pathways, basketball courts, a comfort station and picnic grounds.
+An 18-hole golf course designed by golf legend Jack Nicklaus was completed in 2015, using land from the former landfill that was regraded.
+It was the first golf course built within New York City limits in 35 years.
+Reconstruction of the surrounding park at that time included new ballfields, bicycle and pedestrian pathways, basketball courts, and a comfort station.
+A new comfort station was added to the park’s western side in 2018, and in 2020 the construction of a waterfront walkway and saltwater marsh was completed.

 Directions to Ferry Point Park